Glossary term

 DIN DKE SPEC 99100:2025-02 — Requirements for data attributes of the battery passport

-DIN DKE SPEC 99100 uses battery item as battery-passport implementation context for an individual battery unit, helping distinguish item-level records from model or batch groupings.
+DIN DKE SPEC 99100 uses battery item as non-verbatim battery-passport implementation context for an individual battery unit, helping distinguish item-level records from model-level and batch-level groupings.

 Reference: Section 3.25